 How to wear the seatbelt during pregnancy

-- When you must do the driving, learn to place the seat belt in the correct position.
-Place the lap-belt part of the restraint under your abdomen and across your upper thighs so it’s snug and comfortable.
+- Learn how to place the seat belt in the correct position.
+The lap belt of the restraint must go under your abdomen and across your upper thighs so it’s snug and comfortable.

-- The lap belt should never ever be placed on or above your belly.
+- The lap belt should never be placed on or above your belly.

-- Wearing a lap belt alone will do more harm than good.
-Research done by the Royal Society for the Prevention of Accidents found that rapid deceleration in a crash caused injuries to the unborn baby when a pregnant woman was only wearing a lap belt.
+- Research done by the Royal Society for the Prevention of Accidents found that rapid deceleration in a crash caused injuries to the unborn baby when a pregnant woman was only wearing a lap belt.

 - The shoulder belt should cross over your collar bone and lay between your breasts.
-It should be positioned so that it does not hit your neck.
+It should be positioned so that it does not cut into your neck.